space-wizards/docs/src/en/server-hosting/setting-up-ss14-changelog.md

     ForceCommand internal-sftp
 ```

 You'll still need to make sure the changelog file is exposed through a web server somwhere.
 I'll leave that up to you.
+Whatever you do, make sure that your web server reports the file's `Content-Type` as `application/rss+xml`.

 ```admonish warning
 The SSH key MUST be ed25519.
 I couldn't be bothered to make the script more flexible.